CSGS Research

 With a $26,000 grant from Arnold Ventures, CSGS completed a case study about the feasibility of designing a lethality index for non-military firearms.
 The aim of this study was to demonstrate proof of concept and ability to conduct rigorous scientific testing to quantify the terminal ballistics of a variety of bullets and firearms across a timeline of 1800s to the present.

 During 2025, Stephen Hargarten, of the Medical College of Wisconsin in Milwaukee, and CSGS founding director Jennifer Tucker secured new funding to continue this research.
-The journal Vital City recently published an update about their project titled “How Modern Bullets Maximize Lethality”.
+The journal Vital City published an update about their project titled “How Modern Bullets Maximize Lethality”.
 The article details their ongoing multidisciplinary study combining expertise from specialists who normally have not worked together, including trauma surgeons and historians of technology.

 Stay Connected to the Conversation